 - Total opens over all time for all profiles of that age divided by total deliveries over all time for all profiles of that age

-If you look at where there is the highest volume of unengaged subscribers, you can use this chart to figure out if you should use the age of a subscriber as criteria for segmentation and cleaning your list.
+If you look at where there is the highest volume of unengaged subscribers, you can use this chart to figure out if you should use the age of a subscriber as criteria for segmenting and cleaning your list.

 For example, if you have many unengaged profiles who were added over 36 weeks ago, you might want to separate them into their own segment and email them less frequently.